You know one of the things I hate about the offseason?

 What is a podcast I hear you ask?

 Simply put, podcasts are a series of audio episodes on a particular theme.
 Think of them as internet radio instalments or series.
 They can range from anything.
-From news, politics, travel, no topic is uncovered.
+From news, politics, and travel, no topic is uncovered.

-Once you enter the broadcast world of internet radio, the world is your oyster.
+Once you enter the broadcast world of Internet radio, the world is your oyster.

 Podcasts are my education.
 From keeping me informed, inspired, and motivated, not a day goes by without an episode of one of the many series, get’s listen to.